 For Special Education schools, student engagement is defined as students participating in a purposeful learning activity.
 Business rules for collecting these data and ensuring interrater reliability are left to the district's/school's discretion.
 However, data should be collected through a uniform procedure two times per academic quarter.
 Districts/Schools report the average number of students observed and the average number of students engaged over the span of four quarters during the current school year.
-A school rate is calculated by dividing the average number of students engaged by the average number of students observed over the span of four quarters during the current school year.
+A school rate is calculated by dividing the average number of students observed over the span of four quarters during the current school year.